-Net gain / (loss) from financial instruments at fair value through profit or loss includes all realised gain / losses and unrealised fair value changes and foreign exchange differences, but excludes interest and dividend income.
+Net gain / (loss) from financial instruments at fair value through profit or loss and other comprehensive income includes all realised gain / losses and unrealised fair value changes and foreign exchange differences, but excludes interest and dividend income.

 Net realised gain / (loss) from financial instruments at fair value through profit or loss represents the difference between the closing price applicable on the last revaluation date and their sale/settlement price.